 A complete rundown leading up to ApacheCon USA, starting a week before the final event.
 This blog provides a brief of things I learnt during the 4-day event, including a summary of talks I attended and presented.

 1. Countdown begins: The week before ApacheCon

 It was immediately apparent that it was appropriate to hold ApacheCon in this environment.
 Las Vegas is the pinnacle of artificiality, and scale (the Venetian is the largest hotel in the world!).
-And it’s built in the middle of a huge desert, nearby (via part of the old Route 66) one of the Grandest natural features in the world, the Grand Canyon (which after I saw it after the conference – seems soooo big you can’t really appreciate its’ scale easily – you can occasionally spot the Colorado way down in the bottom of the Canyon).
+And it’s built in the middle of a huge desert, nearby (via part of the old Route 66) one of the grandest natural features in the world, the Grand Canyon (which I saw after the conference, seems soooo big you can’t really appreciate its scale easily—you can occasionally spot the Colorado way down in the bottom of the Canyon).

 Attending ApacheCon as a speaker/sponsor provided a great opportunity to mingle with interesting people, talk with Cassandra developers and big users, discover more about a range of Apache projects (core, complementary, competing), and hear some inspiring keynotes.
 If you didn’t get to ApacheCon this year I hope some of these insights will be useful and give you a feel for the ApacheCon vibe, and if you were there, there’s a good chance you didn’t get to all the same talks as I did (there were lots of tracks, and sometimes the same time slot had lots of interesting talks so I had to pick at random, sorry Ben!)